 This website is often critical of Dublin City Council when criticism is due.
-However, in the context of all of the above policy and related documents, a Judge apparently joking about people having “to either walk or cycle” to Dublin Airport and berating council officials is out of order as Judges must not be straying into policy and slating officials when they are following policy.
+However, in the context of all of the above policies and related documents, a Judge apparently joking about people having “to either walk or cycle” to Dublin Airport and berating council officials is out of order as Judges must not be straying into policy and slating officials when they are following policy.

 Somewhat further on in the judgement, the Judge wrote that the STC “Community Group proposed to the City Council an alternative cycleway trial.
 This proposal, according to STC, would avoid what it considered to be the adverse impacts on traffic movement in the area of Sandymount which would result from the cycleway trial proposed by the City Council.”

-What the Judge does not mention is that more than one “alternative” from STC was assessed by the council or the National Transport Authority and were found to be dangerous, and inadequately non-continuous.
+What the Judge does not mention is that more than one “alternative” from STC was assessed by the council or the National Transport Authority and was found to be dangerous, and inadequately non-continuous.
 Paradoxically for the objectors who are clearly mainly focused on the impact of motoring, all of the “alternatives” would likely have caused more traffic impacts.
 One suggestion by STC would have caused much greater impacts to the extent that it would likely it would have to be abandoned within hours if not days.